[Warning! The Goof is the goddess of parties and debauchery. While I avoid outright detail, there are implications. You have been warned!]

 “Hey, Alaia!
 Do you want to camp in the woods tonight?
 All the cool guys are going!”
 Elis, the baker’s son was not very bright, but he didn’t need to be to guess what the other guys were expecting to do.
 “It’ll be fun!”

 Alaia sighed inside.
 “Well, I don’t have anything better to do so I guess so.
-Will Ana be there?”
+Is ana still planning on being there?”

 Elis frowned slightly.
 “Oh, right.
 I keep forgetting about that.
 Yeah, she is.”

 “I’m not only one way, I just like her.”

 She wasn’t sure if Elis had gotten what she meant or not.

 The campsite wasn’t hard to find.
 If any of the townsfolk walked in the general direction they would hear the noise.

 “It’s always cold.
 This is the Frozen Forest.”

 “It’s colder than usual.
 It’s a summer night, it shouldn’t feel this cold.”